w3f/polkadot-wiki/docs/learn/learn-proxies.md

 Bob as a controller.
 This implies that Eleanor monitors Charly, and that within the time-delay she can spot the announced extrinsic.
 Eleanor can check all the proxy call announcements made by her account's proxies on-chain.
-On Polkadot-JS UI, go to Developer > Storage > Proxy > Announcements to check the call hashes and the block height at which they are enabled for execution.
+On Polkadot-JS UI, go to Developer > Storage > Proxy > Announcements to check the hashes for the calls made by the proxy accounts and the block height at which they are enabled for execution.

 ![time-delayed proxies](../assets/time-delayed-proxies.png)